 In addition, some dog breeds may be much more likely to respond aggressively.
 For instance, it’s a lot more likely that a smaller Chihuahua may snap back at rowdy behavior.

 So.
 Much.
 Energy.
 I’ve noticed that letting my husky run around is the only ‘activity’ that’ll actually tire him out.– Kristen B. (Husky owner)

 Provided that your kids are old enough, a Husky will be a great way to “kill two birds with one stone.”
 At the end of the day, the hope is that the kids and dog will tire each other out.
 It’ll make life easier for parents – trust me.

-Sociable, Friendly Dogs
+3. Huskies are Sociable, Friendly Dogs

 They’re nice dogs, largely due to their sociable nature and personalities.
 Whether with other dogs or humans, they just want to be your friend and play, play, play.

 It’s not in their nature to be aggressive.
 Rather, Huskies are curious about humans and tend to develop great relationships with most people, no matter their age.

 With that said, you can see how this personality trait transitions nicely into a household with older kids.
 More often than not, the Husky will love meeting your children.
 And with enough opportunities to play together, it’s inevitable they’ll develop a strong bond.

 Raising Huskies and Infants